-If anyone in your household is American Indian or Alaska Native, fill in "yes," complete Appendix B: American Indian or Alaska Native (Al/AN), and submit it with your application.
+If anyone in your household is American Indian or Alaska Native, fill in "yes," complete Appendix B: American Indian or Alaska Native (AI/AN) Household Member(s), and submit it with your application.
 Members of federally recognized tribes and individuals who are eligible to get care through Indian Health Services providers may be eligible for special protections.